vondrakt/nanopore-read-annotation/README.md

-# PSEUDOCODING FOR NANOPORE READS
+# Annotation of repeats in Oxford Nanopore reads

+## Annotation of satellite repeats
 The goal of this pipeline is to provide information on the satellite array lengths throughout the genome as well as their association or lack thereof with different repetitive DNA sequences.
 The pipeline consists of three main steps: running the LASTZ alignment program, pseudocoding and analysis.

-# Running the LASTZ alignment program
+### Running the LASTZ alignment program
 The first step to running the pipline is to run the LASTZ alignment program.
 For that a file with Nanopore reads and a file with reference sequences is needed.